eAdded/FireJS/README.md

 }
 ```
 ## Plugins
-Plugins are used to provide content and routes structure
+Plugins can be used to provide content and route structures.

+Suppose you have a dynamic page *[author]/[article].js*.
+A plugin can be used to provide routes and page content.
+Eg: path */john/corona* ,a markdown can be passed as content

 *Sample Plugin*
 ~~~
 const axios = require('axios').default;
 module.exports = {
- "api/name.js": [
+ "[author]/[article].js": [
     async () => {
        let content = await axios.get("https://api.thevirustracker.com/free-api?global=stats");
        content = content.data;
        return [
-           { path: "/api/corona", content }
+           { path: "/john/corona", content }
        ]
 }]}
 ~~~
 This plugin fetches some data from an api asynchronously and passes it to a route.

-File `api/name.js` which is found in src dir, is used to create the route `/api/corona`.
+File `[author]/[article].js` which is found in pages dir, is used to create the route `/john/corona`.

 ## Modifying Config
 Create a *firejs.config.js* or specify a file using ```[-c,--config]``` flags.